snowblind-/logstash-input-bbn_f5networks/README.md

 }<br>
 </i>

-This will setup a udp_listener for port 6343 on IP 172.16.21.41.
+This will setup a udp_listener and a tcp_listener for port 1514 on IP 172.16.21.41.
 Change the IP to reflect an IP on your system that you want the listener to use.

+The default_health_string is what the BIG-IP sends during health check of the pool member used for hsl.
+We don't care about that packet and will drop it early in the parsing.

 The output used by the configuration is stdout with rubydebug codec.
 It's just for testing.
 Select a desired output plugin if different from above.